Infants 0 - 4 years carried free of charge but MUST be added to your booking

-Your lunch starts with a cruise aboard the historic TSS Earnslaw across to Walter Peak High Country Farm.
-Once there, you can sit back on the lakeside terrace of the Colonel’s Homestead Restaurant and savour the delicious aromas as our chef has the best of local produce sizzling away on the grill.
+Cruise aboard the historic TSS Earnslaw across to Walter Peak High Country Farm.
+Once at the lakeside Colonel’s Homestead Restaurant savour the delicious aromas as our chef has the best of local produce sizzling away on the grill.

 Overlooking Lake Wakatipu and Queenstown's alpine scenery, the Colonel’s Homestead at Walter Peak High Country Farm is the perfect place to spend a few hours.
 Its colonial architecture and sweeping grounds evoke the elegance of a bygone era.

 Our lunch menu has been refreshed with the introduction of our new executive chef.
-They’ve enhanced the seasonal menu with new salads, vegetables and succulent meat cooked on the outdoor rotisserie or grill.
-Vegetarians are well catered for, and there’s delectable desserts to make room for too.
+They’ve enhanced the seasonal menu with new salads, vegetables and a variety of succulent meats cooked on the wood-fired BBQ.
+We do not offer fish for lunch, but vegetarian options are available and there are delectable desserts to make room for too.

-After your lunch, you can join an entertaining farm demonstration or explore the beautiful lakeside gardens.
+An entertaining farm demonstration is also included or you can explore the beautiful lakeside gardens.

 Things you should know

-Enjoy the freshly made gourmet BBQ lunch at Colonel's Homestead - view oursample menu*
+Enjoy the freshly made gourmet buffet BBQ lunch at Colonel's Homestead - view oursample menu*